-Under land 278 kilometer from Dunhuang in China, a shallow and significant MAG-5.4 aftershock occurred in the late afternoon of Tuesday June 16th, 2026.
-Shaking may have been felt by a total of 350 thousand people.
+Under land 273 kilometer from Dunhuang in China, a shallow and significant MAG-5.4 aftershock occurred in the late afternoon of Tuesday June 16th, 2026.
+Earthquakes like this can cause significant economic damage but are usually unlikely to result on large numbers of fatalities.

 Felt the earthquake?
 Share this article: